Battle for Brest: Prelude

 The old fortress city of Saint-Malo was captured by the 83rd Infantry Division ("Ohio") on 17 August, but its small port facilities were sabotaged by the defenders.
 A German garrison stationed at nearby Cézembre Island surrendered only after days of heavy shelling by warships and strong air strikes, when their naval guns were already disabled.
 The aerial bombing of the island marked one of the first uses of napalm bombs.
 It was clear that the Germans would deny the Allies the use of French ports as long as possible by defending the fortresses built around them and severely damaging their docks.

-Brest was reached by American troops on 7 August 1944.
+Brest was reached by American troops on 7 August 1944; It was surrounded and isolated while troops and equipment, ammunition and other supplies, were gathered for the assault.
+This began on 25 August 1944.